Methodology of Algorithm Engineering: Epistemology of Algorithm Engineering

 There are different \textit{types} of knowledge about design.
 Following work by~\citet{santner2003design} on the design and analysis of computer experiments, we distinguish four general knowledge types that are often investigated in the field of algorithm engineering: performance, sensitivity, uncertainty, and explanatory knowledge.

 \emph{Performance knowledge} focuses on the algorithm's performance in terms of the extent that the algorithm \emph{meets its task requirements}.
 Performance knowledge can be formulated as a question of satisfaction (Does the algorithm design \textit{satisfy} the task requirements?) or as a question of degree (To which extent does the algorithm design satisfy the task requirements \textit{better} than other designs?) \citep{staples2014-ontology,DBLP:books/sp/Wieringa14,hall2017design}.
+Often, knowledge claims on performance refer to general criteria~\citep{larson2025} or specific measurements.
 Research focused on performance knowledge often relies on a competition-based evaluation or formal proofs against state-of-the-art algorithms.

 \begin{example} \citet{gevay2021efficient} introduce the system ``\textit{Mitos}'' for task analysis.
 The key feature of the proposed system is that it is considerably faster than the state of the art. \end{example} \begin{example} \citet{kuccuk2021improving} introduce an approach for statistical fault detection in source code.
 The key feature of the proposed approach is that it performs considerably better than the state of the art with respect to fault localization. \end{example}